rcl-ssl/docs/workloads/vm.md

     - [Azure DNS](../portal/azure-dns.md)
     - [Azure DNS SAN](../portal/azure-dns-san.md)

-- The SAN options allow for two domains on a single certificate, whereas, the other option only allows one domain on the certificate.
+- The SAN options allow for two domains on a single certificate, whereas, the other option only allows one domain on the certificate

 # Install the SSL/TLS Certificate in a Web Server